Analytic quantum weak coin flipping protocols with arbitrarily small bias: Background and overview of the result

-It has been shown that for any such point game with the transitions between the frames respecting \Eqref{const}, there exists a WCF protocol with cheating probabilities $P_{A}^{*}=\alpha+\delta$ and $P_{B}^{*}=\beta+\delta$ and vice versa.
-Given that $\delta$ can be made arbitrarily small, our initial task of defining a protocol and solving the associated SDPs that optimise $P_{A/B}^{*}$ has been reduced to the construction of a point game with the aforementioned initial and final configurations.
-Essentially, our goal is to find a game such that the point $[\beta,\alpha]$ of the final frame is as close to $[\frac{1}{2},\frac{1}{2}]$ as possible, which is the zero-bias case.
-The constraints \Eqref{const} reflect, in the language of point games, the constraints on the dual variables $Z_{A/B}$ of the SDPs that we started with.
-To make this equivalence between the existence of point games and WCF protocols clearer we give some definitions that illustrate the relationship between the variables appearing in the dual SDPs and the transitions between different frames of the point games. \begin{defn} Consider $Z\geq0$ and let $\Pi^{[z]}$ be the projector on the eigenspace of the eigenvalue $z$.
-We have $Z=\sum_{z}z\Pi^{[z]}$.
-Let $\ket{\psi}$ be a vector (not necessarily normalised).
-We define the finitely supported function $\text{Prob}[Z,\ket{\psi}]:\left[0,\infty\right)\rightarrow\left[0,\infty\right)$ as
+It was shown that for any TDPG with transitions respecting \Eqref{const}, there exists a WCF protocol with cheating probabilities $P_{A}^{*}=\alpha+\delta$ and $P_{B}^{*}=\beta+\delta$, where $\delta$ can be made arbitrarily small.
+The converse also holds.
+Thus, the initial task of finding a protocol and solving the associated SDPs minimising $P_{A/B}^{*}$, is reduced to finding a TDPG such that the point $\llbracket \beta,\alpha \rrbracket $ of the final frame is as close to $\llbracket \frac{1}{2},\frac{1}{2} \rrbracket $ as possible, corresponding to the zero-bias case.
+These TDPGs are called \emph{expressible by matrices (EBM)} point games, and they are defined below.